Applying Quantum Error-correcting Codes for Fault-tolerant Blind Quantum Cloud Computation: Fault-tolerant blind quantum computation with quantum error-correcting codes

-On the other hand, the information from encoded quantum states is ${\epsilon}$-blind to Bob.
+On the other hand, one needs to demonstrate the quantum system for Bob is also ${\epsilon}$-dependent of $\phi^{\prime}$.
 Since the bit $r_{x,y}$ is random, each encoded logical qubit for Bob will have one of the following two possibilities:

 \noindent1)If $r_{x,y}=0$ and $\delta_{x,y}=\phi_{x,y}^{\prime}+\theta_{x,y}$, then $|{\psi _{x,y}}{\rangle _L} = \frac{1}{{\sqrt 2 }}\left( {{{\left| 0 \right\rangle }_L} + {e^{i\left( {{\delta _{x,y}} - \phi _{x,y}^{\prime}} \right)}}{{\left| 1 \right\rangle }_L}} \right)$.